 'One summer warmed night a windswept song from the fid-nemith to the circling moon'

-(detail) of single figure from work made up of 12 standing figures, made from reconstructed moorland debris gathered from Stanton Moor and around Black Rocks.
-The work is a response to the silent presence one experiences on the moors and ancient woodlands which make up a large part of the Derbyshire landscape.
+(detail) of single figure from large circular work made up of 12 standing figures The figures are made from reconstructed moorland debris gathered from Stanton Moor and around Black Rocks.
+The work, a response to the silent presence one experiences on the moors and in ancient woodlands which make up a large part of the Derbyshire landscape.
 H150cm x Diameter 250cm